 This shows the difference in the middle hourly rate of pay figure when comparing men and women and tends to be a more useful comparator as it removes the skewing effect that significant outliers (both high and low) can have on other data sets, such as the mean (average).
-Hospitality needs to be an agile industry and as such many people see it as an ideal second job or to top up their income.
+Hospitality needs to be an agile industry and as such many people see it as an ideal second job or as a means to top up their income.
 This means that many of our Folk only work a few hours per week which can impact the range of hourly pay rates we see, especially for our female Folk.
-Our median Pay Gap is 3.5%.
-The middle rate for men is 3.5% higher than women.
-This means that although there are more men in higher paid roles there is only a difference of 3.5% when comparing men and women in a list from lowest hourly rate to highest hourly rate.
+Our Median Pay Gap is 2.4% (-1.1%).
+The middle rate for men is 2.4% higher than women.
+This means that although there are more men in higher paid roles there is only a difference of 2.4% when comparing men and women in a list from lowest hourly rate to highest hourly rate and this gap is decreasing.

-THE HOTEL FOLK
+HOTEL FOLK

-Ouartile Distribution
+Quartile Distribution